-Some of the major market players for PVC include China National Chemical Corporation, Formosa Plastics Corporation, Occidental Petroleum Corporation, Mexichem SAB de CV, INOVYN, Saudi Plastics Products Company Ltd, and Shin-Etsu Chemical Co.
+Global polyvinyl chloride market comprises of large number of multinationals and regional players.
+Some of the major companies include China National Chemical Corporation, Formosa Plastics Corporation, Occidental Petroleum Corporation, Mexichem SAB de CV, INOVYN, Saudi Plastics Products Company Ltd, LG Chem, SABIC (Saudi Arabia Basic Industries Corporation), and Shin-Etsu Chemical Co.
 Ltd.